ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 - More robust validations.
 GRC is installed, GRC version is correct, user is authenticated, workspace is not already a git repository.
 - Better source code folders and files structuring.

+### 0.0.3

+- GRC extension is now working on Ubuntu and macOS, it was not working previously.

+- GRC installation is now done through a Visual Studio Code terminal (more feedback).

+- Added status bar item that shows if the user is authenticated or not.